ibm-cloud-docs/appid/mobile-apps.md

 Since native applications are installed directly on a user's device, private user information and application credentials can be extracted by third-parties with relative ease.
 By default, these types of applications are known as untrusted clients as they cannot store global credentials or user refresh tokens.
 As a result, untrusted clients require users to input their credentials every time their access tokens expire.

 To convert your application into a trusted client, {{site.data.keyword.appid_short_notm}} uses [Dynamic Client Registration](https://datatracker.ietf.org/doc/html/rfc6749){: external}.
-Before an application instance begins authenticating users, it first registers as an OAuth2 client with {{site.data.keyword.appid_short_notm}}.
+Before an application instance begins authenticating users it registers as an OAuth2 client with {{site.data.keyword.appid_short_notm}}.
 Because of client registration, your application receives an installation-specific client ID that can be digitally signed and used to authorize requests with {{site.data.keyword.appid_short_notm}}.
 Since {{site.data.keyword.appid_short_notm}} stores your application's corresponding public key, it can validate your request signature that allows your application to be viewed as a confidential client.
 This process minimizes your application's risk of exposing credentials indefinitely and greatly improves the user experience by allowing automatic token refresh.

 Following registration, your users authenticate by using either the OAuth2 `authorization code` or `resource owner password` [authorization grant](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3){: external} flows to authenticate users.